 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge’s workforce included 11 Maryland-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 12 Maryland-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid $869,000 in total wages to our Maryland-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid $972,000 in total wages to our Maryland-based permanent and temporary employees—much of that injected directly into the state economy.

-- Across the United States, Enbridge’s capital expenditures (on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases) totaled $4.45 billion, while our operating and administrative expenditures (on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages) totaled $2.96 billion.
+- Across the United States, Enbridge’s capital expenditures (on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases) totaled nearly $2 billion, while our operating and administrative expenditures (on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages) totaled nearly $3.4 billion.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2021, through our Fueling Futures program, Enbridge invested $7,500 in community-strengthening initiatives across Maryland—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $8,500 in community-strengthening initiatives across Maryland.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.